Composition series of arbitrary cardinality in modular lattices and abelian categories: Chains and Composition Series

+We have thus shown that the prime chains of $\L$ and the maximal chains of $\L$ coincide.
+The fact that an arbitrary chain can be refined into a prime chain is then a well-known consequence of Zorn's lemma. \end{proof}

-\begin{example} We note that, unlike for subobject bicomplete chains, the converse of Proposition~\ref{prop:compExists1}(1) does not hold.
-Indeed, the subobject chains $\Delta_1$ and $\Delta_2$ in Example~\ref{ex:subobjectChains}(3) are lower and upper composition series, respectively, but both admit $\Delta_1\cup \Delta_2$ as a proper refinement. \end{example}
+\begin{remark} We note that Theorem~\ref{prop:compExists} immediately implies that any maximal chain is both a lower and upper prime chain (or composition series).
+However, the ``one-sided'' versions of composition series need not be maximal.
+Indeed, the subobject chains $\Delta_1$ and $\Delta_2$ in Example~\ref{ex:subobjectChains}(3) are lower and upper composition series, respectively, but both admit $\Delta_1\cup \Delta_2$ as a proper refinement. \end{remark}

+Building upon Remark~\ref{rem:refineableCompSeries}, we conclude with the following example, which shows that the behavior of ``one-sided'' prime chains can be much more pathological than that of their ``two-sided'' counterparts.